 N.C.
 DENR noted in their 1995 SIP that Sturgeon Creek and Brunswick River support sport and subsistence fishing, including bottom feeding and upper trophic level fish species [SIP 1995].
-Of the fish present in the water bodies, bottom feeder and upper trophic level fish species would be expected to have the greatest tendency to accumulate high levels of PAHs that may pose an exposure risk to persons eating the fish.
+Of the fish present in the water bodies, shellfish and bottom feeder and upper trophic level fin fish species would be expected to have the greatest tendency to accumulate high levels of PAHs that may pose an exposure risk to persons eating the fish.

 EPA's guidance for determining the need for fish consumption advisories recommends analyzing fish tissue for PAHs if they are found in sediments at elevated concentrations [EPA 2000].
-At this site, PAHs have likely entered the aquatic food chain, and may have accumulated in shell fish or fin fish.
+At this site, PAHs have likely entered the aquatic food chain, and may have accumulated in shellfish or fin fish.
 People may be exposed to the PAHs in the fin fish or shellfish.

 N.C.
 DPH recommends the collection and tissue analysis of fin fish and shellfish species that are commonly consumed by persons fishing in the waters adjacent to the site to determine if people may be exposed to levels of PAHs that could cause adverse health effects.
+N.C.
+DPH, N.C.
+DENR and U.S.EPA are collaborating to collect fin fish and shellfish in Sturgeon Creek and the Brunswick River adjacent to the NPL site in December 2011.
+Additional collections may be required in the spring of 2012.
+N.C.
+DPH will evaluate the tissue data for health concerns and the need to issue a fish consumption advisory.